-- 1. Alleged prejudice on the part of the instructor which impacts the student's final course grade. - 2.
+- 1. Alleged prejudice on the part of the instructor that impacts the student's final course grade. - 2.
 Alleged failure to follow the final grading procedure established in the course syllabus that impacts student's final course grade. - 3.
 Alleged erroneous application of established grading procedures on individual assignments that impacts student's final course grade. - 4.
-A significant departure from the instructor's, department's, program's, college's or university announced standards as stated in the course that impacts student's final course grade. - 5.
-Alleged inconsistencies with University or program policy that results in program dismissal or alleged arbitrary application of evaluation/performance standards that results in
+Alleged significant departure from the instructor's, department's, program 's, college's or university's announced standards as stated in the course syllabus, catalog description and/or other written materials. - 5.
+Alleged inconsistencies with University or program policy, or alleged arbitrary application of evaluation/performance standards, that results in program dismissal.